 Although our open-sided MRI is a great alternative for those who suffer from claustrophobia, there are simply some instances where it is not enough.
 For a picture of our MRI machine click here.

 We do our very best to make you feel comfortable if you are claustrophobic.

 Our open-sided MRI allows for more room than a standard MRI, but you may have trouble fitting if you weigh more than 275lbs.
-Typically if you are looking for a lumbar spine MRI, if at your widest point which us usually around your belly button, you measure 47 inches or more in circumference, you may not fit in the MRI coil.
-For extremity MRIs such as shoulders, knees and ankles, sizing is much less of an issue.
+Typically if you are looking for a lumbar spine MRI, if at your widest point, which is usually around your belly button, you measure 47 inches or more in circumference, you may not fit in the MRI coil.
+For extremity MRIs such as shoulders, knees, and ankles, sizing is much less of an issue.
 Please call our staff to discuss if you feel you may not fit in our MRI.

 Spine West Open-Sided MRI is the best value in Boulder.

 Our self-pay rate is $395 for an MRI without contrast which is the most common.
 If you need an MRI with contrast, our rate is $520.
-This, of course, means that you cannot submit the claim to your insurance for benefits if you plan to self-pay and payment must be made at the time of service.
+If you choose to self-pay, you cannot submit the claim to your insurance for benefits and payment must be made at the time of service.

 We accept most insurances for our MRI.
 Keep in mind that if you intend on using your insurance benefits, a pre-authorization may be required.
-The amount that your insurance allows for an MRI that is performed at Spine West can vary.
-If you would like to know the rate your insurance allows, please contact our billing office at 303-494-7773 x114.
+The amount that your insurance allows for an MRI performed at Spine West can vary but is typically significantly lower than if you had an MRI at a hospital.
+If you would like to know the rate your insurance allows, please contact our billing office at 303-494-7773 x111.